chhsiao1981/MongoDB-As-a-Service-SSPL/docs/01-FAQ.en.md

 6. Aren't you afraid that MongoDB.com will publicly defame or sue you with their patents, like what they did to FerretDB.com？
     * **I'm just an ordinary person struggling with basic life needs.
 Indeed I am extremely afraid of being publicly defamed or involved in any kind of legal issues.**
     * However, I have faith on MongoDB.com that they understand **reputation and trust** is most important when doing business.
-    * Furthermore, unlike FerretDB.com, which created an alternative implementation claiming to be the replacement for MongoDB, I try my best to understand and follow SSPL, to advertise the superiosity of MongoDB, and help users appreciate the quality of th service provided by MongoDB.com.
+    * Furthermore, unlike FerretDB.com, which created an alternative implementation claiming to be the replacement for MongoDB, I try my best to understand and follow SSPL, to promote the superiosity of MongoDB, and help users appreciate the quality of th service provided by MongoDB.com.
     * Like AGPLv3, because of Section 11 in SSPL, it is unlikely that MongoDB.com will use their patents to sue me with this SSPL-compliant MongoDB-As-a-Service project.
 7. If you do respect patent law, copyright law, trademark law, and intellectual property, then why do you care about copyleft?
     * Although the FSF/GNU emphasizes on the differences among the three laws and [discourage the term "intellectual property"](https://www.gnu.org/philosophy/not-ipr.html),